-Overland adventure vehicle (OAV), 4×4 safari vehicles, minibuses, ferry.
+Overland adventure vehicle (OAV), 4×4 safari vehicles, minibuses, ferry, walking.

 About our Transportation

-This trip is done a combination of vehicles – a larger 24 seat overland vehicle for most of the trip, and in private 6-7 seat safari vehicles for the safari section in Tanzania.
-Both styles of vehicles have their advantages – the overland adventure vehicle (OAV) allows the entire group to travel together, and sits higher, great for game viewing and to enjoy the scenic landscape.
+This trip is done a combination of vehicles – a larger 24 seat overland vehicle named the Lando for most of the trip, and in private 6-7 seat safari vehicles for the safari section in Tanzania.
+Both styles of vehicles have their advantages – the Lando allows the entire group, including your CEO, to travel together, and sits higher, great for game viewing and to enjoy the scenic landscape.

 The smaller safari vehicles will be used when the group is in the Serengeti and Ngorongoro Crater.
 With sliding windows and a large pop-up roofs, an open 360-degree view of area, great for game viewing.
 If there is a large group, 2-3 vehicles will be used, and the group will be split up.
 This style of travel is by no means luxurious, but the seats are comfortable and having our own private vehicles allow us the flexibility of making stops when needed, and to stay and watch that crouching lion prepare for an attack.

-Here’s a quick look at the well-equipped G Adventures overland adventure vehicle (OAV):
+Here’s a quick look at the unique features of the well-equipped G Adventures overland adventure vehicle (OAV):

-- Large sliding windows, great for game viewing
+- Front viewing windows and large sliding windows, both great for game viewing

 - Inverter for battery charging (South African plug – 220-240V)